 - Add tourniquets, not pressure.
 If the bleeding doesn’t stop with the application of the first tourniquet apply a second.
 See the picture above, on the right?
 That soldier has two tourniquets on his leg.
 The medic didn’t simply tighten down the first one, as that would not work as well as adding another.
 Surface area is more important than pressure, it turns out.

-One last pearl of wisdom is to avoid using a tourniquet on the knee.
+One last pearl of wisdom: avoid using a tourniquet on the knee.
 There’s a structure in the knee through which the blood vessels pass and it is incompressible.
 Apply the tourniquet above the knee when required.

 Remember, tourniquets are not always the best solution.
 Little cuts and bleeds are still probably better served by a pressure dressing and some gauze.
 But if you’re bleeding heavily and help is still a few minutes away, a tourniquet can be your best friend.